AdityaBaxla/app-dev-docs/docs/appdev-II-theory/variables.md

 ## let

-variables declared with let keyword are block scoped, meaning they will only be accessible inside the the block or function in which they are declared in.
+Variables declared with let keyword are block scoped, meaning they will only be accessible inside the the block or function in which they are declared in.
 They can be resigned to a different literal.

 ```js
 let name = "Aditya";